will-hart/twitter_sentiment/README.md

-> This is an article written for my blog site [WilliamHart.info](http://www.williamhart.info/reducing-online-abuse-through-sentiment-analysis.html).
+> This is an article written for [my blog site](https://willhart.io/reducing-online-abuse-through-sentiment-analysis/).
 If viewed through github the maths will not render correctly - follow the link above to the blog post to see the properly formatted article.

 title: Reducing online abuse through sentiment analysis
 subtitle: A technique to detect abusive tweets